emipa606/MarkThatPawn/README.md

 ![Image](https://i.imgur.com/iCj5o7O.png)

-You get a large raid and looking through the pawns you find one that would be excellent to capture, but sadly you loose them in the action.
+You get a large raid and looking through the pawns you find one that would be excellent to capture, but sadly you lose them in the action.
 You later find their corpse blown up by one of your rockets.

 With this mod you can mark any pawn with a selection of icons to make them easier to keep track of.